-One of L.A.’s prime vacant spots located in Bunker Hill is set to be the home of a residential and hotel complex.
+One of L.A.’s prime vacant spots located in Bunker Hill is set to be the new home of a residential and hotel complex.
 The $1.6 billion mixed-use high-rise project received city approvals and is now set to become a reality.

 The project planning documents state that the development will contain “an integrated mix of residential, hospitality, civic, educational, and commercial uses.
 Specifically, the Project proposes 180 residential for-sale condominium units, 261 residential apartments (including a mix of market-rate and affordable units)” the statement continues, along with “two hotels with a combined total of 509 guest rooms and ancillary food and beverage spaces, 38,977 square feet of educational/cultural/civic uses, and 36,515 square feet of commercial space.”